aldotobing/prompt-improver/README.md

 ## Features

 - **Prompt Improvement:** Enter a vague or unclear prompt and receive a clearer, more specific version.
-- **Chat with AI:** Send your improved prompt directly to an AI model and view the response.
-- **Fallback Logic:** If the AI service is unavailable, the app uses a local prompt improvement algorithm.
 - **Modern UI:** Built with React, Next.js, Tailwind CSS, and shadcn/ui components for a clean and responsive interface.

+### Future Development

+- **Chat with AI:** Enable users to send their improved prompts directly to an AI model and view the response.
+- **Fallback Logic:** Implement a local prompt improvement algorithm to handle cases when the AI service is unavailable.

 ## Getting Started